 Objective Questions & Indicators Category SEA/SA Topic To conserve and enhance the countryside of the Parish and surrounding area, including the setting of the National Park Is development in keeping with the landscape and existing features, including the setting of the National Park?
 Does the approach take account of the key views in and around the SNP area?
 Does the SNP minimise impact on the countryside?
 Indicators: Number of key views identified.
 Number of sites allocated for development beyond the defined built up area boundary.
-Number of landscape masterplans delivered which will provide 7.
-Flooding To steer new multifunctional green infrastructure Questions: 1.
-Does development avoid areas at risk of flooding as defined by the Environment Environmental Air and Climate development away from areas at high risk of flooding or where it may cause or increase flooding either on site or elsewhere Agency?
-2. Does development encourage the removal/ not adversely affect surface water?
-3. Does the combination of sites ensure that it will not exacerbate the risk of flooding?
+Number of landscape masterplans delivered which will provide multifunctional green infrastructure 7.
+Flooding To steer new development away from areas at high risk of flooding or where it may cause or increase flooding either on site or elsewhere Questions: Does development avoid areas at risk of flooding as defined by the Environment Agency?
+Does development encourage the removal/not adversely affect surface water?
+Does the combination of sites ensure that it will not exacerbate the risk of flooding?
 Indicators: Number of properties at risk of flooding within the Parish/SNP area, as defined by the Environment Agency Flood Maps.
 Number of flood improvement schemes incorporated within development proposals.
-8. Biodiversity To protect and enhance the biodiversity of the SNP area Questions: 1.
-Does the approach enhance and preserve locally, nationally and internationally designated areas as well as local wildlife sites and priority habitats and species?
-2. Will the SNP enhance and/ or preserve the wildlife and biodiversity of the SNP area?
-3. Does development minimise the impact on the biodiversity of the SNP area?
+Environmental Air and Climate 8.
+Biodiversity To protect and enhance the biodiversity of the SNP area Questions: Does the approach enhance and preserve locally, nationally and internationally designated areas as well as local wildlife sites and priority habitats and species?
+Will the SNP enhance and/ or preserve the wildlife and biodiversity of the SNP area?
+Does development minimise the impact on the biodiversity of the SNP area?
 Indicators: Number of enhancement schemes incorporated into development.
-Number of schemes that preserve and Environmental Nature Conservation
+Number of schemes that preserve and enhance the condition of nationally Environmental Nature Conservation

 Objective Questions & Indicators Category SEA/SA Topic protected and local wildlife sites within the neighbourhood plan area.
 Number of priority habitats and species impacted.
 9. Sustainable Design To encourage high quality design and layout in all new development and promote systems efficiency and local renewable energy production and to reduce the Parish's impact on climate change.
-Questions: 1.
-Does the SNP promote energy efficiency and the use of renewables within the plan area?
-2. Does development promote water efficiency?
-3. Does the SNP seek to reduce the impact on climate change?
+Questions: Does the SNP promote energy efficiency and the use of renewables within the plan area?
+Does development promote water efficiency?
+Does the SNP seek to reduce the impact on climate change?
 Indicators: Number of new developments that incorporate renewable energy systems.
 Number of new developments incorporating sustainable urban drainage systems (SUDS).
 Number of new schemes where measures to ensure the sustainable use of water and energy form part of the overall design.
 Environmental Heritage & Air and Climate 10.
 Local businesses and tourism Enhance and maintain the local economy by: (i) supporting employment and businesses in the SNP area and (ii) encourage tourism throughout the Parish.
 Questions: Will the approach support local retail and employment opportunities?
 Will the approach support tourism?
 Indicators: Net amount of employment floor space maintained and/ or created in the SNP area.
 Number of vacant business spaces Number of tourists Number of new tourist facilities.
 Economy Economic Characteristics